tensorush/Awesome-Jai-Programming/Jai-Private-Beta-Q&A.md

 ### 29) Building Libraries

 You can already build libraries statically or DLL, same as C binaries.
 You would lose the power of the language, though.
-If a function is compiled, you can't polymorph it or bake the arguments, the meta program can't inspect it either.
+If a function is compiled, you can't polymorph it or bake the arguments and the meta program can't inspect it either.

 ### 30) Compile Speed